ClusterHQ/flocker/docs/gettingstarted/elk-example.rst

    alice@mercury:~/flocker-tutorial$

 .. note:: We use the ``--tty`` option to ``ssh`` so that progress is displayed.
-          If you omit it the pull will still work but you may not get any output for a long time.
+          If you omit it, the pull will still work but you may not get any output for a long time.

 Deploy on Node1